 Prior to Altavian, Thomas worked for Aerovironment and Boeing coming out of the MAV lab at the University of Florida.
 He holds a BS and MS in Aerospace Engineering, both from the University of Florida.

 Thomas is Altavian’s CPO and Co-Founder.
-He currently directs the entire product and technology development cycle for all Altavain products managing a team of over 20 engineers and machinists.
-He led the development of both the Nova F7200 and the Galaxy R8700 as well as the Fusion MP22 payload and Flare GCS.
+He currently directs the entire product and technology development cycle for all Altavain products managing a team of over 20 engineers and technicians.
+He led the development of both the Nova F7200 and the Galaxy R8700 as well as the Fusion MP22 payload, Flare GCS and Altavian’s Frequency Reallocation Effort with the US Army.

 He got his start in engineering growing up working in his father’s machine shop in Shiloh, FL.
 The passion for engineering in the shop led to a Bachelor’s and Master’s in Aerospace Engineering in the noted MAV and UAS labs at the University of Florida.